Balancing Evidentiary Value and Sample Size of Adaptive Designs with Application to Animal Experiments: The experimental unit information index

-which means that every experimental unit in the sample increases the evidentiary value of the statistical test on average by 15\%.

 Table \ref{tab:tab1} gives the DOR and the EUII also for other values of the power and Type-I error rate.
 We can see that a test with 90\% power at significance level 5\% has more evidentiary value than a test with 80\% power at significance level 2.5\% (DOR = 171 vs.~156).
-The increase in DOR is parallelized by an increase in the required sample size $n$ to detect the standardised effect $\delta=0.5$, so the corresponding values of EUII are nearly the same, 1.13 and 1.14, respectively.
-The EUII takes its largest value 1.15 if both Type-I and Type-II error have the largest value (5\% and 20\%, respectively).
-We will see later, that the asymptotic value of EUII (for fixed T1E rate and increasing sample size $n$) is $\exp(\delta^2/2) = 1.133$, so the finite sample size values of EUII in Table \ref{tab:tab1} are all close to this asymptotic value.
+The increase in DOR is parallelized by an increase in the required sample size $n$ to detect the \soutr{standardised} effect $\delta=0.7$, so the corresponding values of EUII are {similar,}\soutr{nearly the same} 1.34 and 1.37, respectively.
+The EUII takes its largest value 1.41 if both Type-I and Type-II error have the largest value (5\% and 20\%, respectively).
+The values of EUII for the $t$- rather than $z$-test in Table \ref{tab:tab1} are slightly smaller because of the increased sample size $n$.
+We will see later, that the asymptotic value of EUII for both the $z$- and $t$-test (for fixed T1E rate and increasing sample size $n$) is $\exp(\delta^2/2) = 1.28$.
+The finite sample size values of EUII in Table \ref{tab:tab1} are slightly above this asymptotic value.